alexlop29/the-velma-api/README.md

 - Remediate the pylint errors
 - https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.EC2.html
 - Missing two girls in the shower scene in episode 1 / also appear in spooner's malt shop / lola & becca
+- May want to create baby velma and baby daphne
 - BUG: post location_by_character returns all locations, as opposed to the newly created row

+- Dynamically query DB URL from Heroku

 # Helpful SQL Queries
 ```